cloudspannerecosystem/autoscaler/terraform/gke/README.md

     export TF_VAR_terraform_spanner_test=true
     ```

-    On the other hand, if you do not want to create a new Spanner instance because you already have an instance for the Autoscaler to monitor, set thevname of your instance in the following variable
+    On the other hand, if you do not want to create a new Spanner instance because
+    you already have an instance for the Autoscaler to monitor, set the name of your
+    instance in the following variable

     ```sh
     export TF_VAR_spanner_name=<INSERT_YOUR_SPANNER_INSTANCE_NAME>